Uncertainty Quantification for Visual Object Pose Estimation: S-Lemma Ellipsoidal Bounds: Uncertainty Ellipsoid via S-Lemma

 \section{Uncertainty Ellipsoid via S-Lemma}

 In this section we compute the ellipsoidal uncertainty bound~\eqref{eq:ellipse_understandable} from~\prettyref{prob:joint} (see \prettyref{fig:bounding_ellipsoid}a).
-Our procedure, motivated by the S-lemma~\cite{Polik07-SLemma}, offers a new and more intuitive perspective on the sum-of-squares approach for a minimum volume bounding ellipsoid~\cite{Nie05optim-MinimalEnclosingEllipsoid}.
+Our procedure, motivated by a generalized S-lemma, offers a new and more intuitive perspective on the sum-of-squares approach for a minimum volume bounding ellipsoid~\cite{Nie05optim-MinimalEnclosingEllipsoid}.
 We first write the pose constraints in quadratic form (\prettyref{sec:quadform}) and develop an S-lemma relaxation for the bounding ellipsoid problem in \prettyref{sec:boundingellipsoid}.
 In \prettyref{sec:hierarchy} we extend this to a hierarchy of relaxations which is guaranteed to converge to the true minimum volume ellipsoid.
 Our approach is faster and more expressive than the outer approximations in~\cite{Tang24l4dc-setMembership,Yang23arxiv-ransag}, optimizing directly for ellipsoid shape.
 We name the combined method \emph{SLUE}, for S-Lemma Uncertainty Ellipsoid estimation.
+SLUE is summarized in \prettyref{alg:slue}.